Sweet Potato Muffins

 • Salt.
 To bring out the natural sweetness of the muffins.

 • Mashed sweet potato.
-I precooked a sweet potato in the microwave until soft and tender.
-Once cool, I used a stick blender to pulverize it into a smooth texture.
-You can use my method for baking sweet potatoes or air frying sweet potatoes too.
+I microwave the sweet potatoes until soft and tender.
+Once cool, I used a stick blender to pulverize them into a smooth texture.
+You can also use my method for air-frying sweet potatoes

 • Milk of choice.
-Any milk works, I used unsweetened almond milk.
+I like to use unsweetened almond milk, but any milk works.

 • Almond butter.
 A healthier alternative to traditional butter or oil.
 You can also use cashew or peanut butter.

 • Egg OR replacement.
-These muffins work with both traditional eggs and also egg replacements.
+These muffins work with both traditional eggs and egg replacements.

 How to make sweet potato muffins

-Step 2- Pour into muffin tin.
-Next, distribute the mixture amongst a 12-count muffin tin.
+Step 2- Distribute the mixture amongst a 12-count muffin tin.

-Step 3- Bake.
-Bake the muffins for 25-27 minutes or until a skewer comes out clean.
+Step 3- Bake the muffins for 25-27 minutes or until a skewer comes out clean.

-• Do not overbake the muffins as they will continue to cool as they are cooling down.
-Once you insert a toothpick in the center and it comes out clean, remove it from the oven.
+• Do not overbake the muffins; they will continue to cool as they cool down.
+Please remove it from the oven once you insert a toothpick in the center and it comes out clean.

-• While delicious on their own, these muffins taste even better with some mix-ins.
-Try chopped pecans, chocolate chips, or other spices (pumpkin pie spice is great!)
+• Add mix-ins.
+Try chopped pecans, chocolate chips, or other spices (pumpkin pie spice is excellent!)

 • If you find canned sweet potato puree, you can use that instead of baking one from scratch.
-Just make sure there is no added sugar in them.
+Just make sure it does not contain added sugar.

-• If you are worried about your muffins sticking to the muffin pan, use muffin cups or muffin liners.
+• If you are worried about your muffins sticking to the pan, use muffin cups or liners.

 Storage instructions

 To store.
 Muffins can be kept at room temperature, provided they are to be enjoyed within 3 days.
-To keep sweet potato muffins fresh, store them in an airtight container and keep in the fridge.
-They will keep fresh for 7 days.
+To keep sweet potato muffins fresh, store them in an airtight container and keep them in the fridge.
+They will stay fresh for 7 days.

 To freeze.
 Place muffins in a ziplock bag and store them in the freezer for up to 6 months.